I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 What is it about the female killer that fascinates us?
-There are plenty of theories serving as the alleged answer to the question but there's no one definite reason they captivate us even more so than their male counterparts.
+There are plenty of theories serving as the alleged answer to the question, but there's no one definite reason why they captivate us even more so than their male counterparts.

-From black widows to murderous mothers, the following list is fifty American female killers and their intriguing stories told in fifty words or less.
+From black widows to murderous mothers, the following list describes 50 American female killers and tells their intriguing stories in 50 words or less.

 1. Anjette Lyles of Macon, Georgia

 In 1950s downtown Macon, Georgia, restaurateur Anjette Lyles was well-liked among patrons.
-It would be a shock when her young husband grew mysteriously ill and dead, quickly followed by his mother in-law and oldest daughter.
-They gasp in surprise when Anjette was sentenced to death for their murders.
+It would be a shock when her young husband grew mysteriously ill and died, quickly followed by his mother in-law and oldest daughter.
+Many townsfolk gasped in surprise when Anjette was sentenced to death for their murders.

 2. Betty Lou Beets of Athens, Texas

-Betty Lou Beets had never had much luck with men and it would seem tragedy had struck her life again when her fifth husband allegedly drown in a nearby lake.
+Betty Lou Beets never had much luck with men, and it would seem that tragedy had struck her life again when her fifth husband allegedly drowned in a nearby lake.
 When her sixth husband vanished without a trace, police took a second look.
 She'd deny her guilt until her execution.

 3. Jill Coit of Steamboat Springs, Colorado

-Jill Coit loved men and their money, so much so she married ten times to nine different men.
-All of the men would be unable to financially keep up Jill's spending habits; two of them would be murdered.
-Today she's single and serving life without parole in a Denver prison.
+Jill Coit loved men and their money, so much so that she got married ten times to nine different men.
+All of the men would be unable to financially keep up with Jill's spending habits; two of them would be murdered.
+Today, she's single and serving life without parole in a Denver prison.

 4. Sharon Nelson of Denver, Colorado

-Sharon Fuller Nelson had a long-time secret boyfriend; so long he lasted through all her marriages.
-His name: Gary Starr Adams.
-He would do anything for Sharon, including murdering two of three husbands before she finally made a commitment to him just before being sentenced to life in prison.
+Sharon Fuller Nelson had a long-time secret boyfriend—so long he lasted through all her marriages.
+His name was Gary Starr Adams.
+He would do anything for Sharon, including murdering two of her three husbands before she finally made a commitment to him just before being sentenced to life in prison.

 5. Lyda Trueblood of Twin Falls, Idaho

-After settling with her husband, daughter, and brother-in-law in Twin Falls, Idaho, Lyda Trueblood set about the business of murdering each of them plus more men.
-She was sentenced to ten years in prison but released after nine.
+After settling with her husband, daughter, and brother-in-law in Twin Falls, Idaho, Lyda Trueblood set about the business of murdering each of them, plus more men.
+She was sentenced to ten years in prison but was released after nine.
 Lyda died of a heart attack 17 years after release.

 Judy Buenoano needed money.
-After poisoning a boyfriend and drowning her physically disabled son, Judy collected $240,000 in proceeds of which she quickly disposed.
+After poisoning a boyfriend and drowning her physically disabled son, Judy collected $240,000 in proceeds, which she quickly disposed.
 She decided to collect another policy by killing her boyfriend with a car bomb.
-Instead she was executed by the state of Florida.
+Instead, she was executed by the state of Florida.